Print

 Instructions

 1. Preheat the oven to 350°F (177°C).
 Adjust oven rack to the center rack position.
-Line the bottom and sides of a 9×13-inch metal or glass baking pan with parchment paper, leaving an overhang on the sides to easily lift the bars out of the pan.
+Line a 9×13-inch metal or glass baking pan with parchment paper, leaving an overhang on the sides to easily lift the bars out of the pan.
 Set aside.

-2. Whisk the flour, baking soda, ginger, cinnamon, allspice, cloves, nutmeg, pepper, and salt together in a large bowl.
+2. Make the cookie bars: Whisk the flour, baking soda, ginger, cinnamon, allspice, cloves, nutmeg, pepper, and salt together in a large bowl.
 Set aside.

 3. In a medium bowl, whisk the melted butter, brown sugar, granulated sugar, and molasses together until no lumps remain.
 Whisk in the egg and vanilla.
-Pour this into the flour mixture and mix together with a large spoon or silicone spatula.
-Be sure to mix until no lumps of flour remain.
-The dough will be very thick and shiny.
+Pour the butter mixture into the flour mixture and mix with a large spoon or silicone spatula until no traces of flour remain.
+The dough will be thick and shiny.
+Transfer the dough to the prepared baking pan and press it into a smooth, even layer.
+It may not seem like enough dough, and it will be a thin layer—that’s OK.

 Notes